Bay Area Family Photographer Blog

 Above all, photoshoots are meant to be fun.
 Don’t overthink it.
 Just show up, love on your family, and we’ll capture beautiful photos — no matter what you’re wearing.

 And if you’re still feeling unsure, need help planning your outfits?
 Let’s chat — I’m here to make the whole process feel easy and stress-free from start to finish.
+Check out my Family Portfolio for more ideas on what to wear for family photoshoot!

 Leave a Reply